andbrandt/rc-sim-timer/README.md

 ## RealFlight Basic
 <img src="readme/7segmentSimAppNameRealFlight_Basic.png" alt="Alt Text" width="100">

-When you start the simulator, make sure to select the (???? - three lines down from "Krill Extra") airplane model.
+No preparations needed.

-rc-sim-timer will jump up and down between "?????" and "Krill Extra" when you toggle between models using double press.
+rc-sim-timer restores default settings and start up the simulator when the USB plug is inserted.

 ## RealFlight v9
 <img src="readme/7segmentSimAppNameRealFlight_9.png" alt="Alt Text" width="100">

 Define two airplane favorites in the "edited airplanes" section of the airplane setup menu.
 Let the first (uppermost) be an electric high-wing beginner model and the second be an aerobatic model.

-rc-sim-timer will choose an aircraft from this list when you toggle between models using double press.
+rc-sim-timer will choose an aircraft from this list when you toggle between EASY and ACRO models using double-press.

 ---
 Required: